 Once an application has matured to registration, you must timely file all required maintenance documents and continue to use the trademark in commerce (or show that special circumstances exist to excuse the nonuse of the trademark) with the goods or services in the registration in order to keep a federal trademark registration alive.

-Between the 5th and 6th year of registration, you must file a Section 8 declaration.
+Between the fifth and sixth year of registration, you must file a Section 8 declaration.
 A Section 8 declaration is a signed statement filed by the trademark owner that either: (1) the trademark is in use in commerce with the goods or services listed in the registration; or (2) the trademark is not in use in commerce due to special circumstances that excuse nonuse.
-The fee for filing a Section 8 declaration is $125 per class of goods or services in the registration.
+There is a fee per class of goods or services for filing a Section 8 declaration.

 A combined Section 8 declaration and Section 9 application for renewal must be filed every ten years calculated from the date of registration.
 Failure to file required maintenance documents will result in the registration being cancelled or expired.
 The deadline to file maintenance documents is established by law and cannot be waived or extended.
 If your registration is cancelled, your only recourse is to file a new application with a new application filing fee.